-Women of Color Respond to Hollaback's Viral Catcalling Video and Tell Us What's Missing
+Women of Color Respond to that Catcalling Video

 By now we've all seen Hollaback's viral catcalling video of a white woman experiencing street harassment by a variety of men while walking in New York City.
 But this is only half the picture, according to a video Jezebel created, wherein women of color respond to the original.
 The pervading question throughout the video seems to be best expressed at the beginning by a woman named Cille: "Where are the white men?
 Did they [leave] with the dinosaurs?
 Are there no white men left?"

 Obviously not.
 So why, then, did the original Hollaback catcalling video exclude white males from their representation of street harassment?
 According to a statement from Rob Bliss, the producer of the Hollaback video, it wasn't for lack of white male responses.
 He tells reddit that there was "a fair amount of white guys, but for whatever reason, a lot of what they said was in passing, or off camera."
 (The post has since been deleted.)

 I'd love for Bliss to define what "in passing" means, since this seems to be the way most, if not all, street harassment is delivered as a woman is walking by.
 But whatever his justification may be, the fact that there were a "fair amount" of responses from white males and no representation of these males on camera suggests a serious case of racial politics.

 After all, as Collier, one of the women being interviewed for the Jezebel video, notes, "All we saw over and over again was the black brute, and the macho, leery Latino."
 There was one white man in the original Hollaback video that said, "Nice" to the female subject as she passed by, but that seemed to be about it.
 Thanu, another woman from the Jezebel video, explains the problem with this glaring omission: